 The possibility of reading about the actual conditions of society and production has waned, because there is far less to be brought to the surface, and because interpretative instruments have shrunk.
 In a society that was polarised into two distinctly opposing classes, the task of counter-information was to bring out into the open the reality of exploitation that the power structure had every interest in hiding.
 This included the mechanisms for extracting surplus value, repressive schemes, authoritarian distortions of the State and so on.
-Now capital is becoming increasingly comprehensible in a society that is moving more and more towards a democratic form of management and production based on information aspects.
-A partial project is not a revolutionary one, it might be an excellent work project, could even involve comrades and resources for great lengths of time, but sooner or later it will end up being penalised by the reality of the class struggle.
+Now capital is becoming increasingly comprehensible in a society that is moving more and more towards a democratic form of management and production based on information technology.
+This is precisely because it is becoming more important for it to be seen, and less important to discover the methods of exploitation.